madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 sudo rfkill unblock 1 #id
 ```

+This is because, I did not reset BIOS to defaults before doing the update.

 ##Graphics

 My u41-70 model comes with Intel HD Graphics 5500 and a 1920x1080 TN screen.